eddynvortex/ssl-level-light/README.md

 ## ☕ Support this project

-**SSL Level Light** is an open-source security tool developed and maintained by an individual developer.
+**SSL Level Light** is an security tool project developed and maintained by an individual developer.
 Your support helps cover server costs and maintain a sustainable development environment.
 By contributing, you are also helping to build a safer internet for everyone.